ethereum/devp2p/discv5/discv5-wire.md

 TALKRESP is the response to TALKREQ.
 The `response` is a RLP byte array containing the response data.

-### REGTOPIC Request (0x07)

-**NOTE: the content and semantics of this message are not final.**
-**Implementations should not respond to or send these messages.**

-    message-data = [request-id, topic, ENR, ticket]
-    message-type = 0x07
-    node-record  = current node record of sender ticket       = byte array containing ticket content

-REGTOPIC attempts to register the sender for the given topic.
-If the requesting node has a ticket from a previous registration attempt, it must present the ticket.
-Otherwise `ticket` is the empty byte array (RLP: `0x80`).
-The ticket must be valid and its waiting time must have elapsed before using the ticket.

-REGTOPIC is always answered by a TICKET response.
-The requesting node may also receive a REGCONFIRMATION response when registration is successful.
-It may take up to 10s for the confirmation to be sent.

-### TICKET Response (0x08)

-**NOTE: the content and semantics of this message are not final.**
-**Implementations should not respond to or send these messages.**

-    message-data = [request-id, ticket, wait-time]
-    message-type = 0x08
-    ticket       = an opaque byte array representing the ticket wait-time    = time to wait before registering, in seconds

-TICKET is the response to REGTOPIC.
-It contains a ticket which can be used to register for the requested topic after `wait-time` has elapsed.
-See the [theory section on tickets] for more information.

-### REGCONFIRMATION Response (0x09)

-**NOTE: the content and semantics of this message are not final.**
-**Implementations should not respond to or send these messages.**

-    message-data = [request-id, topic]
-    message-type = 0x09
-    request-id   = request-id of REGTOPIC

-REGCONFIRMATION notifies the recipient about a successful registration for the given topic.
-This call is sent by the advertisement medium after the time window for registration has elapsed on a topic queue.

-### TOPICQUERY Request (0x0A)

-**NOTE: the content and semantics of this message are not final.**
-**Implementations should not respond to or send these messages.**

-    message-data = [request-id, topic]
-    message-type = 0x0a
-    topic        = 32-byte topic hash

-TOPICQUERY requests nodes in the [topic queue] of the given topic.
-The recipient of this request must send one or more NODES messages containing node records registered for the topic.

 ## Test Vectors

 A collection of test vectors for this specification can be found at [discv5 wire test vectors].

 [handshake section]: ./discv5-theory.md#handshake-steps
-[topic queue]: ./discv5-theory.md#topic-table
-[theory section on tickets]: ./discv5-theory.md#tickets
 [EIP-778]: ../enr.md
 [discv5 wire test vectors]: ./discv5-wire-test-vectors.md